Nikitha2901/Expected-Threat-analysis-of-Passes/README.md

 ## Description

-This project is about analysing the how safe or dangrerous the passes happening in final-third could be.
-The pass is classified as safe or dangerous based Expected goal(xG) whose threshold is 0.06.
-And the metric to analyse the threat is Expected Threat(xT) which is probability of pass being a shot.
-The different model approaches used are :
+This project focuses on analyzing the safety and risk associated with passes made in the final third of the pitch.
+Each pass is classified as either safe or dangerous based on its Expected Goal (xG) value, using a threshold of 0.06.
+To evaluate the level of threat posed by a pass, the Expected Threat (xT) metric is used, which represents the probability of the pass leading to a shot.
+The modeling approaches employed in this study include:

-- Logistic regression
+- Logistic Regression
-- Explainable neural network with unique features
+- Explainable Neural Network with unique features
-- Explainable neural network with combination of features
+- Explainable Neural Network using combined features

 ## Environment set up
 This application was made with Streamlit.
 To run locally, first create .streamlit/secrets.toml with keys, etc... then run: